aerosol/eco/README.md

   {password, "123456"}. %% it is your root password, isn't it?
   ```

-Most likely you have an OTP process that will make use of that data, therefore
+You will, most likely you have an OTP process that will make use of that data, therefore
 you should call `eco:setup`:

   ```erlang